instana/ruby-sensor/Configuration.md

 for development.

 #### Extended Debug Logging

+_Note: To use this, you must leave the gem original logger intact and not replace it as described above._

 The gem allows the debug level to be configured that affects what extra debug info it reports.
 It allows for: